 - 1. Meet successfully the established criteria for admission to the teacher education programs. - 2.
-Maintain a minimum cumulative GPA of 2.5 as well as a minimum GPA of 2.5 in each of these areas: professional education courses, specializations, and teaching fields. - 3.
-Complete 150 clinical/field hours prior to student teaching. - 4.
-Successfully complete student teaching experience. - 5.
-Complete all continuous assessment tasks. - Successfully complete all program requirements and state certification requirements at stated GPA levels. - KCU does not allow students to take more than 24% of their classes in a non-traditional format (e.g., internet or online classes).
-For a 132 hour program, no more than 30 hours may be in a non-traditional format.
+Maintain a minimum cumulative GPA of 2.75 as well as a minimum GPA of 2.75 in each of - these areas: professional education courses, specializations, and teaching fields.Complete 200 clinical/field hours prior to student teaching. - Successfully complete student teaching experience. - 5.
+Complete all continuous assessment tasks. - 6.
+Successfully complete all program requirements and state certification requirements at stated GPA levels. - 7.
+Complete and pass three SaBRE classes (see page 32). - 8.
+KCU does not allow students to take more than 49% of their classes in a non-traditional format (e.g., internet or online classes).
+For a 121 hour program, no more than 59 hours may be in a non-traditional format.